nycmeshnet/nycmeshnet.github.io/download/indexDualband.md

 First you need to enter a [new node request](../join).
 This will add your router to our list of node requests and put your location on our map.
 If you have multiple locations enter them separately.

 **Order a router**
-We currently support two different models of routers-
+We currently support three different models of routers-

 For outdoors and long distance-